Meendum Savithri

-Meendum Savithri is a 1996 Indian Tamil-language drama film directed by Visu and produced by Nagi Reddi.
+Meendum Savithri is a 1996 Indian Tamil-language drama film directed by Visu and produced by B. Nagi Reddi.
 It stars Revathi, Saranya Ponvannan, Nizhalgal Ravi and Raja, with Ramesh Aravind, Visu, Nagesh, Jai Ganesh, Annapurna, Seetha and Pandu playing supporting roles.
 The film, released on 9 February 1996, is based on Visu's novel of the same name that was serialised in Ananda Vikatan, and bombed at the box office.
 It was simultaneously made in Telugu as Neti Savithri with Gollapudi Maruti Rao replacing Visu.

 Plot

 Manju, an outspoken woman, works in a small company.
 She lives with her father Narayana Moorthy who tries to reform the people as much as possible.
 Belonging to a middle-class family, she cannot provide a dowry for her potential groom.
 One day, Manju comes across an innovative advertisement : a groom is looking for a bride without any dowry.
 The groom is Vasudevan who seems to be the perfect future husband.
 When Manju and Narayana Moorthy meet his family, Narayana Moorthy is shocked.
 Vasudevan's father Ramamoorthy became mentally ill when his business failed, his sister Gayathri became mentally ill when someone raped her, his brother Bhaskar is a drunkard and his mother is an asthma patient.
 Finally, Manju and Vasudevan get married.
 During the first night, Vasudevan beats her and falls down unconscious.

 Vasudevan's family was, in fact, acting, they are perfectly all right but they are scared of something.
 The truth is that Vasudevan was already married to Uma.
 Uma was initially in love with Narasimman, a do-gooder however she later rejects him after discovering that he is a con man, she marries Vasudevan.
 Narasimman in order to extract money from her creates photographs showing him and Uma being married which leads to Vasudevan assume that Uma had cheated him.
 Vasudevan gets affected psychologically due to her absence in order to make him normal his whole family pretends to be suffering from problems.

 Manju then plans to expose Narasimman's cruel ways.
 She and Vasudevan's family disguise themselves as a rich family from Mumbai with Bhaskar disguising himself as broker Ananthakrishnan.
 Narayana Moorthy who learns of the plan also joins the act as her rich father.
 Narayana Moorthy though not happy with the developments has to go along with the act after Manju threatens to commit suicide.
 During the engagement between Manju and Narasimman, Narasimman's evil ways are exposed and he is arrested by the police.

 In the end, Manju unites Vasu and Uma by throwing her thali inside the temple hundi and resumes her daily routine.